 Please complete the online form below and we will be in touch to offer advice or answer any questions that you may have regarding your application process.

 - Part-time: 32 month (8 trimesters)

-*MPP706/7/8 Negotiated Projects are used only if claims for RAL credit fall short
+*MPP706/7/8 Negotiated Projects are used only if claims for RAL (Recognition and Accreditation of Learning) credit fall short

 Module 1 - Project Planning